I Never Thought My Hair Defined Me — Until I Was Told I Was Balding

 ”

-Both sadly and reassuringly, Dr. Alia Ahmed, a dermatologist specialising in psychodermatology at GetHarley, told me that I am not alone in finding hair loss — and the prospect of more hair loss — difficult to deal with: “Female pattern hair loss has been specifically linked to depression, decreased life quality, poor self-esteem, and negative body image,” she says, adding, “Studies have shown women report hair loss as worse than the dermatologist’s assessment, indicating a disproportionate impact on their mental health.”
-Dr. Ahmed says she is seeing more patients with female pattern hair loss and associated mental health conditions, but it is not always clear which may have come first.
-Perhaps ironically, stress can worsen hair loss, and this may become a vicious cycle, says Dr. Ahmed.
+Both sadly and reassuringly, Dr Alia Ahmed, a consultant dermatologist specialising in psychodermatology at GetHarley, told me that I am not alone in finding hair loss — and the prospect of more hair loss — difficult to deal with: “Female pattern hair loss has been specifically linked to depression, decreased life quality, poor self-esteem and negative body image,” she says, adding, “Studies have shown women report hair loss as worse than the dermatologist’s assessment, indicating a disproportionate impact on their mental health.”
+Dr Ahmed says she is seeing more patients with female pattern hair loss and associated mental health conditions, but it is not always clear which may have come first.
+Perhaps ironically, stress can worsen hair loss, and this may become a vicious cycle, says Dr Ahmed.

 AdvertisementADVERTISEMENT